Encantadia

 Encantadia is a Filipino fantasy franchise produced and published by GMA Network.
-It consists of five television series, which have aired from 2005 to the present, and a single film.
+It consists of five television series, which have aired from 2005 to 2026, and a single film.
 The first series of the same name premiered in 2005 and concluded in the same year with total of 160 episodes.
 The second installment, Etheria: Ang Ikalimang Kaharian ng Encantadia, premiered in the same year and ended in 2006 with 50 episodes.
 Due to its significant success, a third series titled Encantadia: Pag-ibig Hanggang Wakas premiered in 2006 consisting of 48 episodes.

 The series also had a crossover film with Mulawin in 2005 titled Mulawin: The Movie, which was produced by GMA Pictures as an entry to the 2005 Metro Manila Film Festival.
 In 2016, eleven years after the original run, a reboot of the series premiered on GMA Network featuring a new cast and ended in 2017 with a total of 218 episodes.
-A spinoff titled Encantadia Chronicles: Sang'gre premiered on the same network in 2025 featuring a new set of cast and characters.
+A spinoff titled Encantadia Chronicles: Sang'gre premiered on the same network in 2025 featuring a new set of cast and characters and concluded in 2026 with a total of 233 episodes.